psamuels00/artwork/README.md

 - try moving project.html, project_image.html, and project_colors.html to portfolio/

 **UI design**
+- add support for dark backgrounds, esp to use black for The Demo
+- display N/M (project #N of M projects) with project title in mobile menu
 - eliminate cursor-not-allowed on doodles image page since disabled next/prev are not right, and it doesn't work at all for mobile
-- add support for swipe-left and swipe-right on a project or doodles category page
 - overall more consistency with the break points across pages: sm, md, lg
 - the "X" to leave image page always goes to top of previous page
 - add floating button to quickly jump to top of any long page